How to reduce cart abandonment

 • What would compel you to check out on mobile more?

 Consider an omnichannel study or multichannel test to test consistency across all devices.
 Opt for omnichannel testing if you want to test a single process that spans multiple devices.
-However, you’re suited for multichannel testing if you want to test the same process on various devices.
+You're better suited for multichannel testing if you want to test the same process on various devices.

 Create a shopping cart that’s hard to abandon